We go home. Mycroft's room is claustrophobic, and somehow I want it proven to me that there are other places in the world left.

 "I had hoped I would I need to say no more."
 My fists clench and unclench.
 "But I observe that I do..."

 "John Watson.
 You reminded me that dignity existed.
 You gave me dignity.
-You are the most dignified person I know, and nothing Moriarty does can change that. "
+You are the most dignified person I know, and Moriarty cannot change that. "

 I look down.
 The blanket around me is the one from our first case together.
 Sherlock had repeatedly thrown aside, but then apparently accepted it, and secretly taken it home.
 I try to imagine him wrapped in it, alone in the house, unable to turn away as my torture flashes on screen.